Notation#

 Special care must be taken when single elements are defined when the author wants to wrap them in a list.

-Here is a braced list describing an expression printing the number 42:
+Here is a bracket list describing an expression printing the number 42:

 (print 42)

-The naked equivalent declares two elements in a single line, which are implicitly wrapped in a single list:
+The nude equivalent declares two elements in a single line, which are implicitly wrapped in a single list:

 print 42